FEATURE – Silver Reef is not a normal ghost town.

 But what makes it the most unique is what started the town – the discovery of silver in sandstone, the only place in the United States that can claim that distinction.

-However it got there, the trouble it posed for potential miners was that it wasn’t pure silver but silver oxide that needed refinement.
+However it got there, the trouble it posed for potential miners was that it wasn’t pure silver but silver chloride that needed refinement.

 Barbee soon staked some claims and established a settlement in 1875 built around those claims and named it Bonanza City.
 However, he set his lot prices too high so potential miners squatted on land north of the claim and called their area Rockpile.